 John McLarty: Right.

-Kimberly Faith: So, you know, we see strength, physical strength, we see wisdom, We see, beauty.
-In Gideon, we see the spirit of the Lord in in Judges six thirty four transforming a coward into a commander.
-Mhmm.
+Kimberly Faith: So, you know, we see strength, physical strength, we see wisdom, we see, beauty.
+In Gideon, we see the spirit of the Lord in Judges 6:34 transforming a coward into a commander, you know?
+I don’t know if you want to read that.
+It’s Judges 6:34.

+Kimberly Faith: Yeah, because when the

+John McLarty: The power of God.

+Kimberly Faith: When the spirit came upon him, he was actually hiding in his winepress.
 You know?
-Mhmm.

-Kimberly Faith: Because when the The

-John McLarty: power of God.

-And and then we have, Elijah, which is I love this story where, you know, of course, I think it was Jezebel that was kept trying to kill Elijah.
-And he it it says in first Kings, eighteen forty six, the hand of the Lord came upon Elijah.
+And that’s just so incredible, you know?
+We’re seeing in the Old Testament how the spirit, how people were able to tap into the spirit.
+And then we have Elijah, which is, I love this story where, you know, of course, I think it was Jezebel that kept trying to kill Elijah.
+And it says in First Kings 18:46, the hand of the Lord came upon Elijah.
 He girded up his loins and ran ahead of Ahab to the entrance of Jezreel.
-And, you know, I mean, he outran a chariot on foot.
+And you know, I mean, he outran a chariot on foot.
 It’s pretty remarkable.
+So, I mean, you know, I know we’re going to talk about in the next podcast, quenching the spirit, resisting the spirit, the three different passages that talk about how we can dim the spirit or dismiss the spirit.
+But I really, because we’re talking about the Old Testament, I really want to, you know, to bring up this verse from Psalms 51:1.
+And this was

-Kimberly Faith: And and I’ll tell you, you know, because David had watched it happen to Saul.
-He had watched, in in first Samuel sixteen four, he had it says, but the spirit of the Lord departed from Saul, and a distressing spirit from the Lord troubled him.
-You know, the interesting thing, and that’s a really great example of how the spirit gets offended, you know, can be quenched, can be you know, and what does that mean?
-And again, we’re gonna talk about that next next week in next week’s podcast.
-But
+Kimberly Faith: That’s amazing.
+That’s an amazing prayer.
+And I’ll tell you, you know, because David had watched it happen to Saul.
+He had watched, in First Samuel 16:4, he had, it says, but the spirit of the Lord departed from Saul, and a distressing spirit from the Lord troubled him.
+You know, the interesting thing, and that’s a really great example of how the spirit gets offended, you know, can be quenched, can be, you know, and what does that mean?
+And again, we’re going to talk about that in next week’s podcast.

 John McLarty: Kind of stop operations.